-- 37.1 This Treaty may be amended at any time at the request of either Party.
+37.1 This Treaty may be amended at any time at the request of either Party.
 The requesting Party must submit its request in written form explaining the grounds on which the amendment shall be made.
-The other Party shall consult with the requesting Party regarding the proposed amendment and must also respond to the request in writing. - 37.2 This Treaty will stand automatically amended at all times to the extent that the Parties agree.
-Any agreement to amend the treaty pursuant to this Article must be expressed in writing, whether in a single written instrument or through an exchange of diplomatic notes.
-These amendments shall be binding on the tribunals constituted under Chapter IV or Chapter V of this Treaty and a tribunal award must be consistent with all amendments to this Treaty.
+The other Party shall consult with the requesting Party regarding the proposed amendment and must also respond to the request in writing.